hcguersoy/cleanreg/README.md

 ## History

 * v0.6 - add `-cf` flag which allows to clean up all repos in a registry (thnks @kekru for his PR)
 * v0.5 - fix for issue [#8](https://github.com/hcguersoy/cleanreg/issues/8) which resulted in deleting more layers then intended; performance improvements; added `--metadata-workers` attribute
 * v0.4.1 - added `--assume-yes` and deprecated `--quiet` flag
 * v0.4 - added support for basic auth secured registry servers, introducing `--basicauth-user` and `--basicauth-pw` (thanks to @kekru for his pull request)
 * v0.3 - fixing deletion if a digest is associated with multiple tags, introducing the `--ignore-ref-tags` flag.
 * v0.2 - added support for registry server using self signed certificates
 * v0.1 - first version with basics

 ## Prerequisites and supported Plattform

 This tool was implemented and tested on Ubuntu Linux 14.04, 16.04 and on MacOS 10.12 using Python 2.7.
 It is developed against Docker Registry version [2.5.1](https://github.com/docker/distribution/releases/tag/v2.5.1), but tested against [2.6.1](https://github.com/docker/distribution/releases/tag/v2.6.1) and *latest* (see [https://hub.docker.com/r/library/registry/](https://hub.docker.com/r/library/registry/)).

-You need to install the Python module *requests*:
+You need to install the Python modules *requests* and *PyYAML*:

 ```
-$ pip install requests
+$ pip install requests PyYAML
 ```

 Be sure to configure your registry server to allow deletion (see [https://docs.docker.com/registry/configuration/#/delete](https://docs.docker.com/registry/configuration/#/delete)).